Parish Groups

 Spiritual Life Ministry

 “Lord, teach us to pray”: Do you yearn for deeper connection with God?
 Do you seek to listen to and communicate with God through prayer?
 Christ Church’s Spiritual Life Ministry offers space for participants to learn about and practice various forms of contemplative prayer, including the Daily Office.
-Meetings will be held on the first and third Sundays of the month (beginning October 6), at 3:30 p.m. (just before Choral Evensong), on the second floor of the Church building.
+Meetings will be held during the holy seasons of Advent and Lent.
 No advance preparation is necessary.
 For more information, contact parishioner Molly Peacock.

 The Gathering